NicolasBrg/NBPresents/README.md

 ### Commands information
 The plugin offers to execute commands as rewards. <br>
-There are two types of commands, the one starting with "**/**" which will be executed by the player, and the commands starting with "**!**" which will be executed by the server.<br>
+There are two types of commands, the ones starting with **"/"** which will be executed by the player, and the commands starting with "**!**" which will be executed by the server.<br>
 **For example** <br>
-``/presentkey`` will simulate sending the plugin license check command bu the player. <br>
+``/presentkey`` will simulate sending the plugin license check command by the player.<br>
 ``!give {PLAYER} minecraft:stone 1`` will ask the server to give the player one stone.<br>

 ### Configuration files